omnicity/OmniCity-v1.0/README.md

 # OmniCity-v1.0

 ## Introduction
-This project is used in Multi-level task based on MMDetection, which includes models and correlative configs.
+This project includes a part of the dataset and benchmarks of OmniCity-v1.0.
+The implemention is based on MMDetection.
+The complete dataset and benchmarks will be released soon.

 ## Datasets
 OmniCity Dataset including `Satellite-view` and `Street-view`, whitch are both divided into train and test set: